ronnytorresmtz/vue-login/README.md

 # Vue Login with an Avatar
-Vue Login with an Avatar using Laravel Passport to access a Laravel API using CORS
+Vue Login with an Avatar using Laravel Passport and CORS to access a Laravel API.

 <p>
 <img src="example.png" width="600px" >